justindav1s/argocd-resources/examples/plain_yaml/README.md

-## Plain yaml designed to be on operated on directly.
+## Plain yaml designed to be operated on directly.